public-law/readability/README.md

 Out[4]: 36.91
 ```

 ## Why yet another readability library?

+It's 2022.
+There are probably a half-dozen Dale-Chall implementations in Python on PyPI.
+Why create another one?

 * Dale-Chall.
 * They all seem to have issues.
 * Test-driven development.
+* Use examples from the book as test cases.
+* Modern Python.
+* Maintainable coding practices.
+* Very easy API to use in any app or library.
 * Purchase a copy of Chall & Dale's _Readability Revisited_ and use it to implement the library from scratch.
-* Use examples from the book as test cases.

 ## References